LilDataMonster/FeatherWingPCB/README.md

 [KiCad][1] 5 [template][4] for making [FeatherWing][2] boards.

-Since Adafruit does not provide standardized names for the GPIO pins, I came up with [my own scheme][3] that numbers the digital pins F0-F6.
+Since Adafruit does not provide standardized names for the GPIO pins, I found these online.

+The PCB has been printed and fits with Feathers.

 ## License